Poetry & Collage Residency December 2024

 PoetryXCollage is a printed journal of artwork and writing that operates at the intersection of poetry and collage.
 We are interested in found poetry, blackout poetry, collage poems, haikus, centos, response collages, response poems, word scrambles, concrete poetry, scatter collage poems, and other poems and artwork that inhabit this world.

-Kolaj Institute Coordinator, Christopher Kurts will co-lead the residency with artist, poet, and writer, Jennifer Roche.
-Together they will guide artists in collaborative activities, research and discussion, and understanding the technical needs of design and layout necessary to submit page spreads to the PoetryXCollage Journal.
+Kolaj Institute Coordinator Christopher Kurts will lead the residency and guide artists in collaborative activities, research and discussion, and understanding the technical needs of design and layout necessary to submit page spreads to the PoetryXCollage Journal.
 Ric Kasini Kadour will talk about artist practice, the book as a place for collage, and how Kolaj Institute works to diffuse collage and poetry.
 Rod T. Boyer creates art and poetry under the moniker our thomas, exploring themes of redemption, mystery, and transformation.
 In Kolaj #32, his article, “Mind the Gap,” explored how collage and haiku share similar mechanisms of juxtaposition and disjunction.
 He will speak to these themes during the residency.

 In four virtual meetings over the course of the month (see schedule below) and through ongoing, online discussion, artists will leave the residency with a deeper understanding of the intersection of collage and poetry.
 Individual participants will each be invited to create and submit 3-5 page spreads to the PoetryXCollage Journal.